API Usage Documentation

 Once the web hook is registered, it will remain in the system until it is unregistered.
 To unregister a webhook, send the following request using the notification id from above.

-Finally, when a notification is sent to the given url, the http method is a POST and it is sent with the following body.
+Finally, when calling the detect_async endpoint and when a webhook for the MEDIA_ANALYSIS_COMPLETED type is registered, a notification is sent to the registered url, the https method type is a POST and it is sent with a body similar to the following.

 {